edwardjensen/ai-confidence-demo/README.md

 ## Setup

 1. Start the server using one of the methods above
-2. **Automatic Setup (Recommended)**: If you have a `.env.local` file with your API key, the application will automatically load it and be ready to use
+2. **Automatic Setup (Recommended)**: If you have a `.env.local` file with your API key, the confidence demo will automatically load it and be ready to use
-3. **Manual Setup**: If no environment file is found, enter your OpenRouter API key when prompted
+3. **Manual Setup**: If no environment file is found, enter your OpenRouter API key when prompted in the confidence demo
 4. **Navigate between demos:**
-   - Main page (`/`) - Confidence visualization with AI chat
+   - Main page (`/`) - Demo selection and navigation hub
-   - Tokenization demo (`/tokenization`) - Real-time text tokenization
+   - Tokenization demo (`/tokenization`) - Real-time text tokenization (no API key required)
+   - Embeddings visualization (`/embeddings`) - Word vector space exploration (no API key required)
+   - Confidence demo (`/confidence`) - AI chat with confidence visualization (requires API key)
+5. **For Tokenization Demo:** Type or paste text to see real-time tokenization breakdown
+6. **For Embeddings Demo:** Explore the interactive scatterplot to see semantic relationships
-5. **For Confidence Demo:** Start chatting with the AI and hover over colored tokens to see confidence levels
+7. **For Confidence Demo:** Start chatting with the AI and hover over colored tokens to see confidence levels
-6. **For Tokenization Demo:** Type or paste text to see real-time tokenization

 ## API Key Configuration

+**Note:** An OpenRouter API key is only required for the **Confidence Visualization demo** (`/confidence`).
+The Tokenization and Embeddings demos run entirely in your browser and don't require any API key.

-You'll need an OpenRouter API key to use this tool.
+For the Confidence demo, you'll need an OpenRouter API key.
 Get one at [openrouter.ai](https://openrouter.ai/).

 ### Method 1: Environment Variable (Recommended for Development)